1. Njala University - Njala Campus

 2. University of Sierra Leone - FBC

-The Hotel and Tourism Training Institute started as a training centre at Broofields Freetown in 1990 for students interested in the hospitality and Tourism Industries under a joint project of International Labour Organization/United Nations Development Programme/Champagne Aryanne of France and the Sierra Leone Government.
-This centre was under the direct supervision of the Ministry of Tourism up to 1998 when the Ministry of Education, Youth and Sports took over its supervision.
+The Hotel and Tourism Training Institute started as a training center at Brookfield`s Freetown in 1990 for students interested in the hospitality and Tourism Industries under a joint project of International Labour Organization/United Nations Development Programme/Champagne Aryanne of France and the Sierra Leone Government.
+This center was under the direct supervision of the Ministry of Tourism up to 1998 when the Ministry of Education, Youth and Sports took over its supervision.